-- For safety, public health and park preservation purposes, permitted bathing and swimming areas - including beaches - are restricted from pets.
-The only exception to this rule is the pet beach at Honeymoon Island State Park. - Even the most well-behaved pets may be perceived as threats to beach wildlife, which, in turn may prevent them from nesting.
+• For safety, public health and park preservation purposes, pets are not allowed at swimming areas, including beaches.
+The only exception to this rule is the pet beach at Honeymoon Island State Park.

+• Even the most well-behaved pets may be perceived as threats to beach wildlife, which may prevent them from nesting.